azmanabdlh/whatapps-html-clone/README.md

 ```
 3. Another option you can download manual this project via github.com.

-4. Open code editor `Visual Studio Code`, add project with drag and drop on your code editor.
+4. Open code editor `Visual Studio Code`, add project with drag and drop on code editor.

 5. Running the command
 ```bash